Ruijin-Shen/LeetCode-Solution/README.md

 3020.
 Find the Maximum Number of Elements in Subset 3021.
 Alice and Bob Playing Flower Game
 3022.
-Minimize OR of Remaining Elements Using Operations
+Minimize OR of Remaining Elements Using Operations 3028.
+Ant on the Boundary
+3029.
+Minimum Time to Revert Word to Initial State I 3030.
+Find the Grid of Region Average
+3031.
+Minimum Time to Revert Word to Initial State II

 ## MySQL solutions to Leetcode database problems